Criminal Justice (CJ)

 Requisite(s): CJ-1020

 This course will focus on the history and current responses to sex offenses and sex crimes in the U.S. criminal justice, legal, and mental health systems.
-We will examine issues relating to sex offender treatment and management, as well as recividism.
+We will examine issues relating to sex offender treatment and management, as well as recidivism.
 We will also examine sex offender reform efforts, and examine the history and context of sex panics in U.S. history.
 Additionally, we will be exploring current initiatives and laws aimed at addressing and curbing sexual violence.
 In particular, this class will examine the impact of the public sex offender registry, implemented as federal law in the U.S. in 1996, and the enormous body of criminal justice and social science research analyzing the registry that has emerged as a result.
 The class will involve lectures, discussions, and guest speakers and experts from the fields of law, criminal justice, and psychology.
 We will also address current debates surrounding responses to sex crimes and sex offenses on American college campuses as well as issues of sexual harassment in the workplace.
 This course will also be part of the American Studies minor.

 Typically offered: As Needed